ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 When creating a connection, an application needs to specify transport parameters reflecting its requirements and preferences regarding its communication.
-These Transport parameters include Protocol Selection Properties, Protocol Properties (configuration of a transport protocol once it has been selected), Path Selection Properties, and Socket Intents (hints to the TAPS system what to optimize for).
+These Transport parameters include Protocol Selection Properties, Protocol Properties (specific configuration of a transport protocol once it has been selected), Path Selection Properties, and Application Intents (hints to the transport system what to optimize for).

-Some Protocol Selection Properties are strict requirements that the application relies on, while others are hints of what transport features would be helpful for the application.
+Some properties are strict requirements that the application relies on, while others are hints of what transport features would be helpful for the application.
 For example, if an application asks for reliable data transfer, choosing a transport protocol such as UDP, which does not have this feature, will break the application's functionality.
 On the other hand, the